Concurrency Analysis

 Thread-aware analyses for concurrent programs.

-Headers: include/Analysis/Concurrency
+Headers: include/Concurrency

-Implementation: lib/Analysis/Concurrency
+Implementation: lib/Concurrency

 Overview

-The module supports multiple threading models:
+The module supports multiple concurrency models:

-POSIX threads (pthreads): Standard pthread API functions
+POSIX threads (pthreads): standard pthread APIs

 Key capabilities:

-Lock-set analysis for data race detection
+Lock-set analysis for race and deadlock checking

 Main Components